-This report by Students at the Center (SATC) synthesizes research on achievement motivation, school engagement, and student voice.
+This report synthesizes research on achievement motivation, school engagement and student voice.
 The authors conclude that the more educators use student-centered approaches to reinforce student agency, the more motivation and engagement are likely to rise.

-This professional development module from SATC can help teachers increase student engagement.
+This professional development module can help teachers increase student engagement.
 It includes all the materials a facilitator will need to lead a school team through four 60- to 90-minute-long activities.
-Participants will review research-supported strategies, learn to evaluate engagement, and plan adjustments to classroom practice.
+Participants will review research-supported strategies, learn to evaluate engagement and plan adjustments to classroom practice.

 In this professional development module, participants will explore how teacher behaviors can affect student motivation.
 It includes all the materials a facilitator will need to lead four 60- to 80-minute-long activities.
 Participants will learn the difference between intrinsic and extrinsic motivation and explore best practices for motivating students.

 This video from Edutopia showcases student-centered learning approaches at work at Maloney High School in Meriden Public Schools in Connecticut.
 Collaborative group work, inquiry-based learning, authentic tasks and student choice all foster student engagement.

 Pioneering the New Way of Learning: Learner Agency and Opportunity

 This article discusses a framework that explores learner agency and student motivation written by two students.
 It also introduces the student-led organization, GripTape, which advocates to put youth in charge of their learning.

 How to Integrate Growth Mindset Messages into Every Part of Math Class

 This article discusses the importance of belief in brain plasticity for students studying math.
 The author includes tips for creating a classroom culture that emphasizes growth mindset.

 How Kids Learn Resilience